How to find coverage that's right for you

 With Original Medicare, you can travel anywhere in the United States and its territories and get the medical care you need from any doctor or hospital that accepts Medicare.
 Medicare Advantage plans may not cover your care in the United States outside of the plan's service area, with the exception of emergency and urgently needed care.

 Outside of the United States, Original Medicare covers services in a few, limited instances.

 Many Medicare Advantage plans provide broader coverage, such as emergency and urgent care worldwide.
-Also, some supplemental insurance, such as Medigap plans, provides coverage for foreign travel.

 Check each plan carefully to see what rules and costs apply.

 The Centers for Medicare & Medicaid Services (CMS) evaluates the quality of Medicare Advantage plans every year and their ratings give you an apples-to-apples way to compare plans.
 A 5-star rating indicates the highest rated plan, and a 4-star rating means an above-average plan.